The Contractors School offers the only Complete 3-in-1 System consisting of:

 - Applications submitted to TDLR are usually processed in 2-3 weeks, at which time TDLR will mail each license candidate a letter or postcard to indicate approval to take the examination with the testing agency PSI.

 Examinations are administered by the testing agency PSI Services LLC:

-Phone: (800) 733-9267
+Telephone: (800) 733-9267